CloudLabs-MCW/MCW-Enterprise-class-networking/Hands-on lab/ex8.md

     ![](images/02032025(22).png)

-5. repeat the same steps mentioned above initiate an RDP session to **WGSQL1** using Bastion.
+5. repeat the same steps mentioned above for initiating an RDP session to **WGSQL1** using Bastion.

 ### Scenario 2: Accessing the Web Application via Bastion in WGWEB1 or WGWEB2 VM